ladybug-tools/spider/cookbook/SPEED Scatter Plot Requirements/ReadMe.md

 -Add the equivalent of the Design and Performance dashboard.

--Select and size proper axis titles, including units, ticks, and size of ticks.
+-Select and size proper axis titles, including units, ticks, and size of ticks and value labels.

 -Method to ensure axis titles are readable when rotation occurs.